 Of all the stops on my recent trip down the Danube with Viking Cruise Lines, visiting Passau was the one I wasn’t excited about.
-There are many online resources listing great destinations in Europe to explore .
+There are many online resources listing great destinations in Europe to explore.
 Passau, in my mind, wasn’t one of them.
 To be fair, I knew nothing of the town, so I prematurely wrote it off as a nothing more than a place for my river cruise ship to refuel.
 I would’ve missed out on visiting Passau and left with this thought if it wasn’t for the three days of cruise food in me.
-Yes, because of a little self-shame and a couple extra pounds, I decided to get off the boat for a day of visiting Passau.
-In the process I found my favorite stop on Danube.
+Yes, because of a little self-shame and a couple of extra pounds, I decided to get off the boat for a day of visiting Passau.
+In the process, I found my favourite stop on the Danube.
 Here’s why:

 Turns out Passau is a pretty big deal.
 With its strategic location where the Danube, Inn, and Ilz rivers meet, Passau has been historically significant for centuries.
-Although it established itself as an import trading post, it does come at a cost.
+Although it established itself as an important trading post, it does come at a cost.
 As I strolled the narrow streets of Passau I started noticing markings on some of the buildings.
-Turns out, this town has seen a flood or two in it’s day, and significant ones at that.
-With the swelling of the three rivers, Passau has, at some points, been an incredible 40 feet under water!
+Turns out, this town has seen a flood or two in its day, and significant ones at that.
+With the swelling of the three rivers, Passau has, at some points, been an incredible 40 feet underwater!
 With such a risk of getting soggy, why would anyone want to live here?
 In short, it’s gorgeous.

 To the Tip